-DENTAL ASSISTING PROGRAM COMPETENCIES
+DENTAL HYGIENE PROGRAM COMPETENCIES

-The Dental Assisting Program has established and defined program competencies.
-These competencies are met at varying levels of development throughout the dental assisting curriculum.
-Identified program competencies have been assigned to every dental assisting course in the curriculum.
-The goal is for the student to become competent with all program competencies upon completion of the dental assistingprogram.
+The Dental Hygiene Program has established and defined program competencies (outcomes).
+These competencies are met at varying levels of development throughout the dental hygiene curriculum.
+Identified program competencies have been assigned to every dental hygiene course in the curriculum.
+The goal is for the student to become competent with all program competencies upon completion of the dental hygiene program.